Manage service definitions for gRPC requests in Postman

 Adding import paths

 Sometimes, gRPC schemas can be divided into multiple .proto files.
 These .proto files are referred through import directives in a schema.
-Import directives containing absolute paths (e.g. /Users/johndoe/projects/my-app/protos/enums/NumericEnum.proto) and relative paths (../enums/NumericEnum.proto) are automatically resolved by Postman and don't require any additional configuration.
+Import directives containing absolute paths (for example, /Users/johndoe/projects/my-app/protos/enums/NumericEnum.proto) and relative paths (../enums/NumericEnum.proto) are automatically resolved by Postman and don't require any more configuration.
 If the import directives don't contain absolute or relative paths, you must add their parent directories.

 Consider this example file structure: